 - If you have Pelvic Pain (PGP) or any other health issues you can still attend and will be well looked after, just let the teacher know before class.

-- If you’re running late don’t worry, we allow expectant mums to come into pregnancy classes late
+- If you’re running late don’t worry, we allow those who are expecting to come into pregnancy classes late.

 Why Do Yoga During Pregnancy?